 |Last meeting with Theresa May||30 January 2017|

-Scotland voted overwhelmingly to say in the EU and now the UK Government plans to take the UK out of the single market, the Scottish Government’s priority is to influence the UK Government in such a way that the costs of leaving are reduced to a minimum.
-This is why it voted against the UK Government’s proposal to trigger Article 50.
+Scotland voted overwhelmingly to say in the EU and will try to soften the UK’s Brexit position following the general election in which the Conservatives lost its majority.
+Scotland wants to reduce the costs of leaving the EU to a minimum, which is why it also voted against the UK Government’s proposal to trigger Article 50.

 Scotland is a member of the joint ministerial committee that coordinates the relationships between Downing Street and the devolved administrations and functions as a platform for discussing all matters related to Brexit.